Earl Weaver

-Earl Sidney Weaver (August 14, 1930 – January 19, 2013) was an American professional baseball manager, author, and television broadcaster.
-After playing in minor league baseball, he retired without playing in Major League Baseball (MLB).
-He became a minor league manager, and then managed in MLB for 17 years with the Baltimore Orioles (1968–1982; 1985–86).
+Earl Sidney Weaver (August 14, 1930 – January 19, 2013) was an American professional baseball manager, author, and television color commentator.
+Weaver played in minor league baseball as a second baseman from 1948 to 1960.
+He began his managerial career in 1956, serving as a player–manager for five seasons before he stopped playing to concentrate on managing, without ever having played in Major League Baseball (MLB).
+He progressed through the minor league system before going on to become a manager in the Major Leagues with the Baltimore Orioles (1968–1982; 1985–86), winning a World Series championship in 1970.
 Weaver's style of managing was summed up in the quote: "pitching, defense, and the three-run homer."
-He did not believe in placing emphasis on "small ball" tactics such as stolen bases, hit and run plays, or sacrifice bunts.
+He did not believe in placing emphasis on "small ball" tactics such as stolen bases, hit and run plays, or sacrifice bunts, though these views developed somewhat over time.
 He was inducted into the Baseball Hall of Fame in 1996.